Quantum-Quorum/OmniQ/README.md

 Roadmap
 (Outline future plans, e.g., support for new algorithms, hardware backends, performance optimizations, advanced features)

-Enhanced C core performance.
-Support for [Algorithm X, Backend Y].
-Improved error handling and mitigation tools.
-More comprehensive QML and Crypto modules.
 License
 OmniQ is released under the [Your Chosen License, e.g., Apache License 2.0].
 See the LICENSE file for details.

-Citation
-If you use OmniQ in your research, please cite it as follows:

-(Provide a BibTeX entry or preferred citation format once you have a paper or persistent identifier like a DOI via Zenodo)

-Code snippet

-@misc{omniq_software,
-  author       = {OmniQ Developers}, title        = {OmniQ: Seamless Quantum Programming Across Python, Julia, and C}, year         = TDB, publisher    = {Zenodo}, doi          = {<DOI from Zenodo, if applicable>}, url          = {[https://github.com/](https://github.com/)<your_org>/omniq}
-}
-Contact & Support
-Issues: GitHub Issue Tracker
-Discussion: (Link to a discussion forum, Slack channel, etc., if you set one up)